 Baseline and regular monitoring of liver function, including serum ALT (SGPT) should be performed for the duration of therapy with Trilipix, and therapy discontinued if enzyme levels persist above 3 times the upper limit of normal.

-Reversible elevations in serum creatinine have been reported in patients receiving Trilipix as monotherapy or co-administered with statins as well as patients receiving fenofibrate.
-In the pooled analysis of three doubleblind controlled studies of Trilipix administered as monotherapy or in combination with statins, increases in creatinine to > 2 mg/dL occurred in 0.8% of patients treated with Trilipix monotherapy and 1.1% to 1.3% of patients treated with Trilipix co-administered with statins compared to 0% to 0.4% of patients treated with statin monotherapy.
+Reversible elevations in serum creatinine have been reported in patients receiving Trilipix as well as patients receiving fenofibrate.
+In the pooled analysis of three 12-week, double-blind, controlled studies of Trilipix, increases in creatinine to > 2 mg/dL occurred in 0.8% of patients treated with Trilipix without other lipid-altering drugs.
 Elevations in serum creatinine were generally stable over time with no evidence for continued increases in serum creatinine with long-term therapy and tended to return to baseline following discontinuation of treatment.
 The clinical significance of these observations is unknown.
 Monitoring renal function in patients with renal impairment taking Trilipix is suggested.
 Renal monitoring should be considered for patients at risk for renal insufficiency, such as the elderly and those with diabetes.

 Trilipix, like fenofibrate, clofibrate, and gemfibrozil, may increase cholesterol excretion into the bile, potentially leading to cholelithiasis.
 If cholelithiasis is suspected, gallbladder studies are indicated.
 Trilipix therapy should be discontinued if gallstones are found.